Generic Name: Nafcillin sodium

 DOSAGE AND ADMINISTRATION

-Nafcillin for injection is available for intramuscular and intravenous use.
+Nafcillin for Injection is available for intravenous use.

-The penicillinase-resistant penicillins are available for oral administration and for intramuscular and intravenous injection.
-The sodium salts of methicillin, oxacillin, and Nafcillin may be administered parenterally and the sodium salts of cloxacillin, dicloxacillin, oxacillin, and Nafcillin are available for oral use.
 The usual IV dosage for adults is 500 mg every 4 hours.
-For severe infections, 1 g every 4 hours is recommended.
+For severe infections, 1 gram every 4 hours is recommended.
 Administer slowly over at least 30 to 60 minutes to minimize the risk of vein irritation and extravasation.

 No dosage alterations are necessary for patients with renal dysfunction, including those on hemodialysis.
 Hemodialysis does not accelerate Nafcillin clearance from the blood.